Peter Mbithi: Career

 Prior to his appointment as Vice Chancellor, Mbithi was a professor of Veterinary Medicine, at the UoN.
 He held various administrative posts there, including Chairman of the Department of Veterinary Clinical Studies, Dean of the Faculty of Veterinary Studies and Principal of the College of Veterinary Sciences.

-In his position as Vice Chancellor, Mbithi frequently acted as the University's media spokesperson and was called upon to speak at formal events.
+In his position as Vice Chancellor, Mbithi frequently acted as the university's media spokesperson and was called upon to speak at formal events.
 He also served as chair of the Inter-Public Universities Councils Consultative Forum (IPUCCF) Negotiations Committee during staff salary negotiations.
 In 2015 he was in the news because of disagreements with his deputy vice chancellor, who was subsequently recommended for dismissal.

-In 2016 Mbithi was threatened with ejection from the Kenya Universities Staff Union over disagreements about staff employment benefits.
+In 2016 Mbithi was threatened with ejection from his position by the Kenya Universities Staff Union over disagreements about staff employment benefits.
 He was also the target of student protests over the university's policies concerning student residences.

 In the end, the University Council of the UoN, rejected Mbithi's request for a contract extension.
 The Council then directed him to proceed on terminal leave in July 2019, six months before the expiry of his contractual tenure.
-He was replaced in acting capacity by Professor Isaac Mbeche, until a substantive vice-chancellor is appointed.
+He was replaced in acting capacity by Professor Isaac Mbeche, until a substantive vice-chancellor was appointed.